-- 2.1.1.5.4 Producers planning to make changes that could impact highly erodible land must notify USDA for appropriate technical determination. - 2.1.1.6 Producers are in compliance with USDA Sodsaver provisions,21 which help protect native sod. - 2.1.1.7 Producers will follow all local regulations pertaining to burning crop residue and leaving crop residue in place to provide desirable agronomic advantages, including water storage and soil fertility. - 2.1.1.8 Producers may utilize the Web Soil Survey (WSS),22 which provides soil data and information produced by the National Cooperative Soil Survey.
+- 2.1.1.8 Producers may utilize the Web Soil Survey (WSS),30 which provides soil data and information produced by the National Cooperative Soil Survey.
 The WSS is operated by the USDA Natural Resources Conservation Service (NRCS) and provides access to the largest natural resource information system in the world.
 NRCS has soil maps and data available online for more than 95% of the Nation's counties and anticipates having 100% in the near future.
-The site is updated and maintained online as the single authoritative source of soil survey information. - 2.1.1.9 Producers can access resources for soil carbon management and assessment like the NRCS Soil Health webpage and the USDA Soil Health Across the Nation webpage.23 - 2.1.1.10 The NRCS Rapid Carbon Assessment (RaCA)24 provides statistically-reliable quantitative estimates of amounts and distribution of carbon stocks for U.S. soils under various land covers and to the extent possible, differing agricultural management.
-RaCA data also provide the following. - 2.1.1.10.1 RaCA data can be used to support model simulations of soil carbon change related to land-use change, agricultural management, conservation practices, and climate change. - 2.1.1.10.2 RaCA data provides a scientifically and statistically defensible inventory of soil carbon stocks for the U.S.
+The site is updated and maintained online as the single authoritative source of soil survey information. - 2.1.1.9 Producers can access resources for soil carbon management and assessment through online resources like the NRCS Soil Health webpage.31 - 2.1.1.10 The NRCS Rapid Carbon Assessment (RaCA)32 provides statistically reliable quantitative estimates of amounts and distribution of carbon stocks for U.S. soils under various land covers and, to the extent possible, differing agricultural management.
+RaCA data also provide the following: - 2.1.1.10.1 RaCA data can be used to support model simulations of soil carbon change related to land-use change, agricultural management, conservation practices and climate change. - 2.1.1.10.2 RaCA data provides a scientifically and statistically defensible inventory of soil carbon stocks for the U.S.